heinsense2/AIO_CaseStudy/README.md

 were obtained.

-The code includes bash shell and Python scripts and makes use of [`fathomnet-py`](https://github.com/fathomnet/fathomnet-py) and [`YOLOv5`](https://github.com/ultralytics/yolov5).
-These scripts are known to run on and have been tested on Ubuntu 18.04 LTS and 20.04 LTS.
+The code includes bash shell and Python scripts and makes use of [`fathomnet-py`](https://github.com/fathomnet/fathomnet-py) and [`YOLOv5`](https://github.com/ultralytics/yolov5). [`Python >= 3.7`](https://www.python.org/downloads/) is required.

-Python >= 3.7 is required.
+Scripts for creating the dataset and training the model were mainly run and tested on in-house hardware using systems running Ubuntu 18.04LTS and 20.04LTS.
+One system with four NVIDIA GeForce RTX 2080 GPUs, each GPU with 12 MB of memory, and 24 Intel Core i9 CPUs.
+The second one with one NVIDIA GPU GeForce RTX 2070 with 12 MB of memory, and 12 Intel Core i7 CPUs.
+For training, systems with GPUs are highly recommended.
+Training run on only CPUs can take a very long time.
+Some training was also run on [`Google Colab`](https://colab.research.google.com/), where standard GPUs are typically NVIDIA K80 and T4 Tensor Core CPUs.

 ## Train on FathomNet Dataset ##